 |UX Designer||60,600 JMD|

-Advertising / Grapic Design / Events salaries in Jamaica range from 43,000 JMD per month (minimum average salary) to 165,000 JMD per month (maximum average salary, actual maximum is higher).
+Salaries in Advertising / Graphic Design / Events in Jamaica range from 43,000 JMD (starting average salary) to 165,000 JMD (maximum average salary, actual maximum is higher).
+To clarify, the number presented is not the legally mandated minimum wage.
+Rather, it represents the lowest figure reported in a salary survey that involved thousands of participants and professionals from across the entire country.

 Professionals with experience of more than five years tend to earn on average 36% more than those with five years or less of work experience.